A BRIEF

 Dell.
 The King George Playing field is marked as

-Arable field (existing oaks on the field in 1998 may be
+Arable field (existing oaks on the field in 1998 are

 other fields called Two Acres and Further